hajjboy95/ios10Keyboard/README.md

 ### To get the final text before the send button is tapped

-  1 - set self as the delegate of the keyboardBar
+  1 - set self as the delegate of the keyboardBar in the viewDidLoad()
   ```tableView.keyboardBar.iehKeyboardDelegate = self```

   2 - conform to the IEHKeyboardBarProtocol